-SoundGen - text to sound generator
+SoundGen - a text to speech generator

 Interactive or batch versions